Thermodynamic geometry in hadron resonance gas model at real and imaginary baryon chemical potential and a simple sufficient condition for quark deconfinement: Hadron resonance gas model with excluded volume effects

 In this case, the pressure is given by

 which is also divergent at $\theta =(2n+1)\pi$ as is seen in Fig.~\ref{Fig_P_TRW_theta}

 Comparing Fig.~\ref{Fig_n_TRW_theta} (Fig.~\ref{Fig_P_TRW_theta}) with Fig.~\ref{Fig_n_TRW_mu} (Fig.~\ref{Fig_P_TRW_mu}), we see that the saturation (linearization) of $n_{\mathrm B}$ ($P$) in the limit $\mu \to \pm\infty$ is related to the RW-like singularity at $\theta =(2n+1)\pi$.
-This indicates that the properties of the RW-like singularity in the imaginary chemical potential region have important information of the interaction among baryons in the large real chemical potential region.
+This indicates that the properties of the RW-like singularity in the imaginary chemical potential region contains significant information of the interaction among baryons in the large real chemical potential region.

+For comparison, we show the $\theta_{\rm q}(=\theta/3)$-dependence of the number density and pressure in the PNJL model with imaginary chemical potential.
+The PNJL model~\cite{Fukushima:2003fw,Ratti:2005jh,Ghosh:2006qh,Megias:2004hj,Roessner:2006xn,Kashiwa:2007hw} is one of the most successful effective models of QCD and can also reproduce several important features of QCD in the region of the imaginary chemical potential when $T$ is not so small; for example, see Ref.~\cite{Kashiwa:2019ihm} as a review.